Lugh

 In mythology, Lugh is the son of Cian and Ethniu (or Ethliu).
 He is the maternal grandson of the Fomorian tyrant Balor, whom Lugh kills in the Battle of Mag Tuired.
 Lugh's son is the hero Cú Chulainn, who is believed to be an incarnation of Lugh.

 Lugh has several magical possessions.
-He wields an unstoppable fiery spear, a sling stone, and owns a hound named Failinis.
+He wields an unstoppable fiery spear and a sling stone and owns a hound named Failinis.
 He is said to have invented fidchell, ball games, and horse racing.

-He corresponds to the pan-Celtic god Lugus, and his Welsh counterpart is Lleu Llaw Gyffes.
-He has also been equated with Mercury.
+He is the Irish manifestation of the pan-Celtic god Lugus, and his Welsh counterpart is Lleu Llaw Gyffes.
+The interpretatio romana has Lug correspond to the Romans god Mercury.